Cassette is a small functional programming language. It looks like this:

 Pairs are Lisp-style cons cells, which are used to create linked lists.
 The keyword nil

-is shorthand for a special pair, which is the empty list.
+is shorthand for the empty list.
 The pair operator, :

 , is right-associative.